Less for farms under EU post-Brexit budget

 - 64% increase in research, innovation and digital investment under direct management

-- Funding for the Erasmus+ student scheme doubled to reach more young people from disadvantaged backgrounds
+- Funding for the Erasmus student scheme doubled to reach more young people from disadvantaged backgrounds

 Budget Commissioner Guenther Oettinger said: "We invest even more in areas where one single member state can't act alone or where it is more efficient to act together - be it research, migration, border control or defence."